BsmithPortfolio/Runic-Swords/JotunnModStub/Package/README.md

 **V0.0.1**
 Initial Alpha Release

+**V0.0.2**

+Changed from artisan table to forge cuz for some reason it doesn't show up at artisan table?

+**V0.0.3**

+Changed back to artisan table and added build table extension pieces to allow you to actually level your weapon ;)

+**V0.0.4**
+idk i missed a ver

+**V0.0.5***
+Fixed the piece placement of runic upgrades for crafting table

 These swords were meant for more "hard" servers yes the crafting reqs are alot yes they are OP no I wont turn them down

 TLDR